seb-patron/archived-seb-patron.github.io/_posts/2018-06-04-good-bye-mad-men.markdown

     <img class="col three" src="{{ site.baseurl }}/assets/img/math-men/don-draper-1024x683.jpg">
 </div>

-37 floors high on the corner of 1271 Avenue of the Americas, New York a group of powerful men sit around a beautiful mahogany table.
+37 floors high on the corner of 1271 Avenue of the Americas, New York, a group of powerful men sit around a  mahogany table.
 Dressed in the most fashionable suits of the era, they're the ideal of a successful man in the 60's.

 One of them, Don Draper, [speaks to the group][don-draper-happiness]: